CruelMoney/mod-api-docs/source/index.html.md

   -H "Authorization: Bearer API_KEY"
 ```

-> The above endpoint returns a JSON object like this:
+> The above endpoint returns a JSON array like this:

 ```json
 [